netdata/netdata/collectors/python.d.plugin/zscores/README.md

 ![alt text](https://github.com/andrewm4894/random/blob/master/images/netdata/netdata-zscores-collector-abnormal.jpg)

-Then as the issue passes the zscores should settle back down into their normal range again as they are calulcated in a rolling and smoothed way (as defined in your `zscores.conf` file).
+Then as the issue passes the zscores should settle back down into their normal range again as they are calculated in a rolling and smoothed way (as defined by your `zscores.conf` file).

 ![alt text](https://github.com/andrewm4894/random/blob/master/images/netdata/netdata-zscores-collector-normal-again.jpg)